The Aged Care Funding Instrument (ACFI)

 - for information and questions on subsidy payments

-For general policy and program enquiries about ACFI, contact our ACFI team.
+For general policy and program enquiries, or complaints about ACFI, contact our ACFI team.

 Email our reconsiderations team to find out about ACFI reconsiderations.